wp-plugins/the-events-calendar/readme.txt

 = I'm interested in PRO or another add-on, but there are a few questions I've got before making the purchase.
 Can you help me get those addressed? =

 Absolutely.
 If you're not finding your questions answered on the product pages, hit up our <a href="http://m.tri.be/2w">pre-sale forum</a> at the tri.be site.
 You can save yourself some time by reviewing the threads first to verify if your question has already been asked.
 If it hasn't, post a new thread as a guest.
 We'll get you a reply as quickly as we can, so you can make an informed decision regarding purchase.
-Keep in mind that the pre-sale forum is available for questions related to any premium product we've got: Events Calendar PRO, Eventbrite Tickets, Tickets; WooCommerce, Community Events, Facebook Events and the forthcoming Filter Bar.
+Keep in mind that the pre-sale forum is available for questions related to any premium product we've got: Events Calendar PRO, Eventbrite Tickets, WooCommerce Tickets, EDD Tickets, Shopp Tickets, WPEC Tickets, Community Events, Facebook Events and Filter Bar.

 If your question is simple and can be addressed in 140 characters, you can always ask it <a href="http://twitter.com/moderntribeinc">on Twitter</a>.